In the Western world, cottage cheese is nearly synonymous with dieting and all things related to the pursuit of skinny.

-Finding probiotic and enzyme rich, full fat cottage cheese is very difficult if not impossible depending on where you live.
-And, if you’re lucky enough to source locally, chances are it will be from a small grassfed dairy.
+Finding probiotic and enzyme-rich, full fat cottage cheese is very difficult if not impossible depending on where you live.
+If you’re lucky enough to source locally, chances are it will be from a small grassfed dairy.

 As a result, if you’re a cottage cheese lover like I am, it’s best to learn how to make it yourself.
-Fortunately, the process of making truly traditional cottage cheese is simple and when you handcraft and consume curds and whey in this manner, it really will help you with your weight loss goals because, in a word, it will truly satisfy!
+Fortunately, the process of making truly traditional cheese of the modern cottage variety is simple.
+And, when you handcraft and consume curds and whey in this manner, it really will help you with your weight loss goals because, in a word, it will truly satisfy!

 Cottage Cheese: Perfectly Probiotic, Enzyme Rich and Full Fat

 The best recipe for full fat, raw cottage cheese (newsflash: the way it’s supposed to be) that I’ve seen is actually illustrated in The Nourishing Traditions Cookbook for Children.